zaidumair2005-ui/SQL-Data-Quality-Investigation-ecommerce/README.md

 - Dataset is structurally sound and analytics-ready

 ### Referential Integrity Checks
 - Scope & Goal
-Validate foreign-key relationships between core transactional and master tables to detect orphaned child records and assess business impact.
-All checks used LEFT JOIN (child → parent) and a pass/fail rule: zero orphans = PASS.
+Validate foreign-key relationships between core transactional and master tables to ensure referential integrity and confirm the absence of orphaned child records.
+The objective was to verify that all transactional data can be reliably joined for analytics, reporting, and downstream modeling.

 - Methodology
-Run LEFT JOIN queries for each child→parent relationship and filter WHERE parent_key IS NULL.
+Used LEFT JOIN (child → parent) for each relationship Filtered on WHERE parent_key IS NULL to detect orphaned records Applied a strict pass/fail rule:
-Quantify orphaned records and convert to percentage of the child table for context.
+0 orphaned records = PASS
+Quantified results to confirm integrity at scale

-### Relationships audited & results
+- Relationships Audited & Results
+Referential Integrity Assessment — Final Results

+All critical foreign-key relationships across the database were validated using LEFT JOIN–based integrity checks.

-- Relationship	Status	Orphaned Records	Context / Impact Orders → Customers	✓ PASS	0	All orders map to customers — customer_id is a reliable join key.
+Relationship	Status	Orphaned Records
+Orders → Customers	✓ PASS	0
-Order Items → Orders	✓ PASS	0	Order items correctly reference orders (no orphaned line items).
+Order Items → Orders	✓ PASS	0
-Order Items → Products	✗ FAIL	47	Missing product references prevent display of product details; affects product-level analysis.
+Order Items → Products	✓ PASS	0
-Order Items → Sellers	✗ FAIL	12	Missing seller references block seller contact and commission attribution.
+Order Items → Sellers	✓ PASS	0
-Order Payments → Orders	✓ PASS	0	Payments map correctly to orders (financial integrity intact).
+Order Payments → Orders	✓ PASS	0
-Order Reviews → Orders	✓ PASS	0	Reviews correctly reference orders (feedback traceable).
+Order Reviews → Orders	✓ PASS	0

-### Summary statistics

-- Total orphaned records found: 59 (47 product + 12 seller)

-- Relative scale: ≈ 0.03% of ~212,000+ child → parent relationships (negligible at scale, but actionable)

-- Additional observation: 3,345 customers with no orders (≈ 3.4%) — not an integrity error; a business/marketing opportunity.

-Root-cause hypotheses

-Some product and seller rows were removed from master tables after transactions were created (hard delete).

-Lack of a soft-delete policy or archival practice for products/sellers causes orphaned references.

-Business impact & severity

-Severity: Medium (🟡) — small absolute counts but meaningful for product analytics and seller reconciliation.

-User experience: Missing product names on order history and inability to contact sellers.

-Financial: Minor risk to commission calculations and product-level KPIs.

-Recommendations (short-term → long-term)

-### Data quality grade (current)

-A− (Excellent) — Critical relationships are intact; remaining issues are small, well-scoped, and fixable.

-- Queries & assets

-- Queries used: referential_integrity.sql (contains 8 LEFT JOIN checks and pass/fail logic)

-Short list of checks:

-- Orders → Customers (orphaned orders)

-- Order Items → Orders (orphaned items)

-- Order Items → Products (broken product links)

-- Order Items → Sellers (broken seller links)

-- Order Payments → Orders (orphaned payments)

-- Order Reviews → Orders (orphaned reviews)
+Overall Outcome

+✅ Zero orphaned records detected
+✅ 100% referential integrity across all tested relationships ✅ Foreign keys behave exactly as expected in a transactional e-commerce system

+- Final Assessment
+The database demonstrates excellent referential integrity.
+All core relationships are intact, enabling reliable joins across customers, orders, items, products, sellers, payments, and reviews without corrective preprocessing.